 And footballer Thiago could deliver yet another suitable punch line.
 If the Reds reach the final in the top class, and Manchester City (4-3 in the spectacular first match against Real Madrid) participate, he could ruin his old mentor Guardiola’s dream of the first pool since 2011, the first pool with the Citizens.

-Thiago is Liverpool FC’s key player these weeks because he gets almost everything right with his feel for moments in the game.
-He is the difference player in an excellent squad with so many extraordinary footballers, such as Mo Salah or Trent Alexander-Arnold, who are probably the best back in the world at the moment.
+Thiago is Liverpool’s key player these weeks.
+The difference player in a team with so many extraordinary football players, such as a Mo Salah or a Trent Alexander-Arnold, is probably the best back in the world at the moment.
 His stats against Villarreal are impressive: he had the most ball actions, brought 96 percent of his 103 passes to his teammates, and all nine transfers found their goals.
 He also won the ball ten times more.
 “He controls the midfield and plays brilliant passes,” the Daily Mail said, adding: “He was immobile when he was in possession.”

 And even within the team, they sometimes rub their eyes in amazement at the things Thiago does on the field.
 “He’s ball safety personified.
 He creates extra holes with his movements and embodies the high art of football,” Joel Matip told “Kicker” earlier this month.
 The central defender does not even know “how many eyes Thiago has in his head, but what he is doing is incredible.”
 After the match, Klopp was asked about Thiago.
 And the coach responded with a counter-question: “There are people who have been in doubt about whether Thiago fits our style of play?”
 Yes, it was there.
-Klopp took a deep breath and said, “Thank God these people have nothing to decide.”
+Klopp: “Thank God these people have nothing to decide.”